David Avshalomov: Life

 Son of composer Jacob Avshalomov and his wife Doris, David Avshalomov was born on May 6, 1946, in New York City, New York.
 He grew up in Oregon where his father, Jacob, served as the music director for the Portland Junior Symphony.
 Avshalomov enjoyed music from a young age, claiming that he "learned the joys of madrigal singing at home".
 He studied music theory and composition throughout grade school, and eventually continued these studies at both Harvard University and the University of Washington.
 Avshalomov would later serve a tour of duty in the United States Air Force as a Singing Sergeant, during which he composed several works - including his Spring Rondo.
 He now lives in Santa Monica, California, where he manages his label "Raven Music".

 Education

 Avshalomov is an alumnus of both Harvard University and the University of Washington.

 Harvard

-In his senior year, Avshalomov performed with the Harvard-Radcliffe Orchestra as a percussionist in their performance of Darius Milhauld's "Percussion Concerto".
+In his senior year, Avshalomov performed with the Harvard-Radcliffe Orchestra as a percussionist in their performance of Darius Milhaud's "Percussion Concerto".
 He later graduated from Harvard in 1967 with a baccalaureate in Music.
 Avshalomov was one of ninety-nine seniors to receive honors from the Phi Beta Kappa chapter that year, writing his honor's thesis on "the melodic use of kettledrums in Western music".